 The strain you currently enjoy, because of its flavors, might induce complete couch-lock and effects you don't always enjoy.
 By trying one of our new cultivars with a similar taste, you might find an option that induces more pleasant sensations.

-Another reason to buy a new strain is simply to break your routine.
+Another reason to buy a new strain of marijuana is simply to break your routine.
 Experimenting with something different in a social setting can lead to interesting interactions.

 Some of these new types have long-lasting effects with medicinal benefits that leave you feeling positive and relaxed without the cerebral buzz.
 If you don't give them a shot, you might miss out on a sensational experience.